Is Uber Stock Driving in the Right Direction?

 Uber stock now provides a decent valuation at a price-sales ratio of 2.09, based on their recent top-line growth rate.
 The company has managed to grow their trailing 12-month revenues 92% after reporting a 21% decrease for fiscal 2020.
 UBER is also estimated to end fiscal 2022 with 72% revenue growth and increase revenues by another 21.2% in 2023.

 The ridesharing business’s fundamentals offer a high level of risk.
 UBER currently owes $11.42 billion in total debt and holds $4.18 billion in cash on their balance sheet.
 Uber Technologies is also expected to experience a large decline in earnings this year.
 Estimates have their EPS (earnings per share) dropping by $2.19, from -$1.00 to -$3.19 for fiscal 2022.
-In general, UBER's business model presents too many uncertainties at the moment for Uber stock to be considered a safe long-term investment.7 Large-Cap Stocks to Help Navigate a Volatile Market
+In general, UBER's business model presents too many uncertainties at the moment for Uber stock to be considered a safe long-term investment.7 ESG Stocks that are Leading the Way to a Better World

 .